TartanLlama/trashheap/submit.md

 - a list of the contents of the nearest bin on your left
 - pictures of your butt taken with an early phone camera on full digital zoom
 - re-edits of derek jarman's blue (1993) with the colour changed and all the narration cut out
-- "experimental" poetry  by shuffling a poem around and spreading it across the page because that's what it seemed everyone else was doing
+- "experimental" poetry made by shuffling a poem around and spreading it across the page cause that's what everyone else seems to do
 - love poems you wrote at 15 where you thought you were the first to ever compare someone's eyes to bottomless pools you could get lost in
 - self-portraits made using raisins
 - poems written by your cat